verdantlearn/gis-refresher-gps-field-obs/modules/Thursday/_posts/2000-01-04-visualise-quant.md

 <br>

 - Note the distribution of records.
-Those of you who know Northern Ireland will see that many of the older records are distributed around Belfast
+Those of you who know Northern Ireland will see that many of the older records are clustered around Belfast

 <center><img src="{{site.baseurl}}/img/qgis-symbol-num-062.png" alt="QGIS screenshot: View new symbols"></center>